simulation-tree/unmanaged/README.md

 # Unmanaged
-Library containing primitive definitions for working with unmanaged C#.
+Library containing primitive definitions for working with native C#.

 ### Allocations
-`Allocation`s are a reference to unmanaged memory, and they must be disposed manually.
+`Allocation`s are a reference to native memory, and they must be disposed manually.
 The equivalent of `alloc` and `free`:
 ```cs
 using (Allocation allocation = new(sizeof(char) * 5))